 Now if you don’t have as much time, why not just sneak in a weekend away – either as a decadent escape from London (its only 12 hours away…) or as an add-on to a holiday in Cape Town.
 We have put together an example here of how you can indulge in whale of a weekend!

 Arrival at Cape Town International and collect your hire car, travelling an easy 30 minutes to the city where you will be based for the next 4 nights.
 Spend a day exploring the Cape Peninsula – visiting Cape Point and the penguins, take the cable-car up to the top of Table Mountain (or hike), stroll the V&A Waterfront with its many restaurants and hop on the ferry to Robben Island for an interesting tour about Nelson Mandela’s prison days.
-You stay at Floreal House, a cosy guest house on the slopes of the mountain (breakfast included).
+You stay at Kloof Street Hotel, a lovely hotel in walking distance of restaurants and bars (breakfast included).

 After breakfast take the beautiful coastal drive to Hermanus where you will be staying the next 2 nights.
 Hermanus offers some of the best ‘land based’ whale watching and we have included a 2 hour boat-based whale watching trip – the whales often come in very close to the boat and it is a great experience to see these gentle giants so close.
 You can also expect to see dolphins, seals and marine birds as well as a great view across Walker Bay with the mountains as a backdrop.
 Accommodation is at Lavender Manor, located across from Grotto Beach with a sea-view room for you to keep an eye on the whales!
 Breakfast is included.

 After breakfast take a scenic drive through farming lands to Swellendam.
 This historical town offers some interesting museums, great local arts and crafts as well as home to the Fairy Sanctuary.
 Just outside the town is the Bontebok National Park if you want to see some of the wildlife.
-You will be staying in the historical part of town at owner run HideAway Guest House within strolling distance of great restaurants, on a B&B basis.
+You will be staying in the historical part of town at Schoone Oordt Country House, surrounded by lush gardens and on a B&B basis.